-Once you have decorated the cookie it can take easily a few hours for the royal icing to dry and become smooth and hard with the matte finish.
+Once you have decorated the cookie, it can easily take a few hours for the royal icing to dry and become smooth and hard with the matte finish.
 Be patient.
-Also this icing doesn’t work so well in humidity.
-If you are in a very humid place be cautious and extremely patient.
+Also, this icing doesn't work so well in humidity.
+If you are in a very humid place, be cautious and extremely patient.

 Royal icing can be made in one of two ways.
 One with egg whites, the other with meringue powder.
 The power can be found at pretty much any craft store in the cake baking section.
 I prefer the one with egg whites because I think the flavor is better, but using meringue powder is just as easy if you want to go that route.